 \section{Related Work}

-\minisection{Video Question-Answering} Video question-answering (VideoQA) involves answering free-form or multiple choice questions given an input video.
-In comparison to image question answering, VideoQA poses unique challenges because it often requires strong temporal understanding and the ability to deal with long input sequences.
-Many recent works have focused on training end-to-end video-language models \citep{fu2022violet, sun2023longform, wang2022internvideo, ye2022hitea, yu2022coca, li2022lavender}, but doing so remains challenging due to computational constraints and difficulties in architecture scaling.
-As a result, many approaches adopt pretrained image models to the video domain by extracting information independently from each frame \citep{xue2023clipvip, yu2023selfchained, zhang2023simple}.
-In this work, we design a framework that builds an adaptive plan to traverse through the video to identify keyframes and extract relevant information using a question-answering approach.
+\minisection{Video Question-Answering} VideoQA involves answering free-form or multiple-choice questions given an input video.
+Compared to image question answering, VideoQA poses unique challenges because it often requires strong temporal understanding and the ability to deal with long input sequences.
+Many recent works have focused on training end-to-end video-language models \citep{fu2021violet, NEURIPS2022_f8290cc, wang2022internvideo, ye2023hitea, yu2022coca, li2023lavender}, but doing so remains challenging due to computational constraints and difficulties in architecture scaling.
+As a result, many approaches adopt pretrained image models to the video domain by extracting information independently from each frame \citep{xue2023clipvip, yu2023self, zhang2023simple}.
+Here, we design a framework that builds an adaptive plan to find and extract relevant information using a question-answering approach.